-Deborah Larsen, The White (New York: Vintage Books), 2002.
+Deborah Larsen, The White (New York: Vintage Books), 2002. \$21.72

-OPTIONAL - pdfs will be online, but if you prefer to read paper then buy or borrow this book:
+OPTIONAL - pdfs will be online, but if you prefer to read paper then buy or borrow these books:

-James Loewen, Lies My Teacher Told Me: Everything Your American History Textbook Got Wrong (New York: The New Press) 2018 edition.
+James Loewen, Lies My Teacher Told Me: Everything Your American History Textbook Got Wrong (New York: The New Press ) 2018 edition.